LaughingSun/eson-js/docs/spec.md

 *   The top level _JSONText_ production of the ECMAScript JSON grammar may consist of any_JSONValue_ rather than being restricted to being a _JSONObject_ or a _JSONArray_ as specified by RFC 4627.

 *   Conforming implementations of **JSON.parse** and **JSON.stringify** must support the exact interchange format described in this specification without any deletions or extensions to the format.
-This differs from RFC 4627 which permits a JSON parser to accept non-JSON forms and extensions.
+This differs from RFC 4627 which permits aa ESON parser to accept non-JSON forms and extensions.

 The value of the [[Prototype]] internal property of the ESON class is the standard built-in Object prototype object ([15.2.4](http://www.ecma-international.org/ecma-262/5.1/#sec-15.2.4)).
 The value of the [[Class]] internal property of the ESON class is `**"ESON"**`.
 The value of the [[Extensible]] internal property of the ESON class is set to **true**.